 Then browse through appropriate accessories like combs, brushes, clips, micro rings and beads, and special pliers for your micro loop hair extensions.
 Order all beauty essentials together so you can begin your transformation immediately upon delivery.
 So, shop with confidence today and get excited about your new hair extensions.

 Also, don’t worry if you mess up or make mistakes.
 That’s part of the learning process and with little adjustments, you’ll be installing micro-loops for yourself or your friends in no time.

 First, shampoo, condition, dry, untangle, and straighten your rooted hair.
 Once done, pin in the section covering your crown on top.
 You will need to divide your natural locks vertically.
 Clip those two side portions over your head.
 Using a comb, part your back tresses horizontally a few inches above your neckline, and then fasten the remaining hair on top.

-Use the section hanging down in back as your first extension row’s base.
+Use the section hanging down in the back as your first extension row’s base.
 Feed 15 natural strands through a loop.
-Pull on it, drawing your hair through the loop and gripping bead.
-Move its attached segment upward until it’s a one-half inch below your scalp line so bonded tresses flow easily.
+Pull-on it, drawing your hair through the loop and gripping the bead.
+Move its attached segment upward until it’s one-half inch below your scalp line so bonded tresses flow easily.
 Clamp the ring’s middle firmly with pliers.
 Then crimp both ends, securing the supplement to your original locks.
 To fill that level, space bundles one-half inch apart with rooted pieces in between.
 Leave a half-inch of your hair next to your face, or your additions will be obvious.